Skill Demand Index

 Which roles need Predictive Modeling most:

-Data Analysis positions drive 33% of demand.
-Marketing and Other also frequently list Predictive Modeling as a requirement.
-Skills commonly paired with Predictive Modeling include SQL.
+Data Science / ML positions drive 43% of demand.
+Other and Marketing also frequently list Predictive Modeling as a requirement.
+Skills commonly paired with Predictive Modeling include SQL and Python.

 Depth Level Distribution